robinyUArizona/Job-Salary-Prediction/README.md

 Provided job salary datasets.
 The goal of this project is to predict the future employee salaries based on the data of current employees slaries.
 Creating a robust model that can handle such situations is part of the challenge.

 # File descriptions
-**EDA-Job Salary Prediction.csv** - Explore job description datasets and also provides a brief modular explaoratory data analysis. <br/>
+**EDA-Job Salary Prediction.ipynb** - Explore job description datasets and also provides a brief modular explaoratory data analysis. <br/>
-**Job Salary Prediction.csv** - Files implement the machine learning algorithm, establish the baseline model, select the best model to predict the salary on the test data. <br/>
+**Job Salary Prediction.ipynb** - Files implement the machine learning algorithm, establish the baseline model, select the best model to predict the salary on the test data. <br/>
 **plot_job_features_.ipynb** - files include plot function to plot features. <br/>
 **readme.md** - This file <br/>